tearust/tea-docs/What_is_TEA?/TEA_vs_wasm.md

 Most of TEA consensus logic runs either in the layer-1 blockchain as smart contacts or the wasm actors in the tea-runtime.
 Every actors and provider will be verified by runtime before loading.
 This verification is not waSCC built-in signature verification, but a hash stored in TPM chips and blockchain.
 Again if any actor or provider hash doesn't match its claim on blockchain or TPM records, this node may be quarantined.

 Once the boot and init completed.
 Other TEA nodes can verify by running a remote attestation process.
 The truth comes from the TPM and blockchain.
 Any component doesn't match claim will be detected.

+If the TEA node choose to use CPU TEE instead of TPM.
+The validation is done by the CPU manufacturer.
+We can still use TPM to enforce the correct code is loaded, however the sensitve data is processed inside CPU's enclave.
+More about trusted computing please read [this](TEA_vs_trusted_computing.md).

 ## Provisioning